jlintz/LrGeniusAI/docs/wiki/Image-Culling-Implementation-Plan.md

 This plan assumes that the current LLM-based quality scoring remains inactive and is **not** used as the core ranking signal for the MVP.

+> **Status note:** The MVP described in this document has been implemented in the backend (`group_and_sort_images` plus culling metrics and presets) and in the Lightroom plugin task `Cull Similar Photos`.
+The checklist at the end reflects the original implementation plan.

 ## Product Direction

 The first release should not try to answer the vague question "How good is this photo?" with a single expensive model score.